 The gold-handled sword and versions of the story behind it were well known in various arms of our broad Family – passed down by word of mouth, and backed up by written copies (held in several remote Family branches) of the inscription that had been placed on the handle of the sword – we even have photographs of living Family members holding the sword and these cousins are able to confirm its authenticity.

-Cousin John Albert Wilson is shown above holding the sword at a Frankston location during the 1940s.
+Cousin Winifred Wilson is shown here holding the sword at a Frankston location during about 1942.

 “Presented to the Master, William MacDonald, by the passengers on board the Marlborough Packet as a token of admiration in gallantly seconding his brave Commander in the action fought with the Primrose on the 12th March, 1814.”